taladar/redmine-api/README.md

 REDMINE\_URL are set in either the environment or a .env file (if you do not use the .env file you can skip the dotenv line).

-There are four main ways to call API endpoints:
+There are five main ways to call API endpoints:

 * ignoring the response body
 * returning the JSON response body
 * returning a single page from a query that supports pagination
 * returning all pages from a query that supports pagination
+* using an Iterator (for the sync API) or a Stream (for the async API)

 All the examples below use the blocking Api but it is also possible to use the async API merely by creating a reqwest::Client instead of a